alexandre-touret/alexandre-touret.github.io/content/talks.en.md

 ### Kubernetes & Co, beyond the hype: 10 tips for designers who want to create cloud native apps

 {{< admonition abstract "Abstract" false >}}
-Kubernetes and cloud technologies are nowadays the new standard to deploy different cloud native applications: api, batchs, microservices and ... monoliths!
+Kubernetes and cloud technologies are nowadays the new standard to deploy different cloud native applications: API, BATCHES, microservices and ... monoliths!
 These technologies help to solve many issues but with some complexity.
 It could be difficult for developers and designers to identify the constraints of such architectures.